Losing the News: The Future of the News that Feeds Democracy (Institutions of American Democracy)

 Let neocons make that fatal over-the-cliff leap alone if they must—the critical issue here is whether or not we let them convince us to take the U.S. or the world with them

 Guess which one of these moral choices (fairness or unfairness) have been made ever since the 1953 coup in Iran and since Reagan was president and beyond until now?
-And Hedges knows these things, since Hedges spent nearly two decades as a foreign correspondent in Central America, West Asia, Africa, the Middle East, and the Balkans.
-See Blowback: The Costs and Consequences of American Empire, Freedom of the Press—an American Delusion and Democracy—an American Delusion.
+And Chris Hedges knows these things, since Hedges spent nearly two decades as a foreign correspondent in Central America, West Asia, Africa, the Middle East, and the Balkans.
+See Unspeakable, Wages of Rebellion: The Moral Imperative of Revolt, Empire of Illusion: The End of Literacy and the Triumph of Spectacle, Blowback: The Costs and Consequences of American Empire, Freedom of the Press—an American Delusion and Democracy—an American Delusion.

 NY Times Headquarters